 A no-op is an operation that does... nothing.

 If a function doesn't return anything, it's probably impure.
-If it doesn't return anything, the only reason for it to exist is to perform a side effect.
+Apart from returning a value, the only reason for a function to exist is to perform a side effect.
+Otherwise it would be a no-op, right?

-This function performs a useless computation because it doesn't return anything or perform a side effect.
+This function performs a useless computation, since it doesn't return anything or perform a side effect.
 It's a no-op.

 x * x

-This function performs a side effect.
-It changes the value of the y variable that is outside of its scope.
+This function lacks a return statement but performs a side effect: it changes the value of the y variable that is outside of its scope.
 It's impure.

 global y